 -Cow’s dairy is more difficult to digest.
-Our bodies are actually only made to process milk until the age of one, which is why so many adults are lactose intolerant (according to studies, 75%).
-The type of casein in the milk is what makes it more difficult to digest, A-1 casein, unlike A-2 casein which is found in human and goat’s milk.
+Our bodies are actually only made to process milk until the age of one, which is why so many adults are lactose intolerant (about 65% according to this).
+The type of casein in the milk is what makes it more difficult to digest–A-1 casein, unlike A-2 casein which is found in human and goat’s milk.

 -It’s highly mucus-forming.
 Mucus is good for preventing absorption of toxins, but too much of it can prevent us from getting nutrients.

 -Goat cheese has pretty much the same nutritional stats for cow’s dairy, so it’s still a great way to get protein and calcium, and probiotics in yogurt.

 -I prefer the taste of goat’s dairy over cow’s.